 The standards cover minimum, moderate and comfortable lifestyles, and vary depending on where you live and whether you're planning retirement individually or as a couple.

 If you want to see how your projected retirement income compares against the relevant benchmarks, you can get your own personalised retirement income report in five minutes.

 One thing to remember is that with many people living longer these days, you might need that level of income for longer than you expect - particularly if you retire earlier than you'd planned to.

 If you choose to get professional advice, this is one of the areas that your adviser will help you with.

 Work out what you currently have

-By the end of October 2020, the State Pension age for everyone will be 66.
+The State Pension age for everyone – men and women – is now 66.
 So, depending on your age, you might need to rely solely on your own pensions and savings for a while.
 Even when you do qualify to receive the State Pension, at only £175.20 a week just now, it's probably not enough for you to live on - especially if you're aiming for a "moderate" or "comfortable" lifestyle.